brianglass/anastasis/files/typikon.md

 ****

-Â§ 6.
+§ 6.
 On a Sunday with a Feast of the Mother of God.

 If it takes place on a Sunday with a Feast of the Mother of God, at **Vespers**, at ‘Lord, I have cried’ 4 Stichera of the Resurrection are chanted, 4 of the Feast and 2 of the Dedication.
 ‘Glory’ of the Feast.
 ‘Both now’ of the Dedication.
 2 Readings of the Feast and 1 of the Dedication.
 The Resurrection Aposticha, ‘Glory’ of the Saint of the Church, ‘Both now’ of the Feast.
 The Resurrection Apolytikion, that of the Feast, that of the Saint of the Church and that of the Dedication.